tmlittau/QuASAr_slim/docs/README.md

 Key flags:

 - `--n/--num-qubits` (**required**) lists the system sizes to sweep.
+- `--circuit` picks the builder to use.
+Any key from `benchmarks.hybrid.CIRCUIT_REGISTRY` or the default disjoint generator is accepted.
+- `--depth-clifford`, `--depth-rot`, and `--bridge-layers` parameterise the stitched hybrid generator (ignored by generators that do not use them).
-- `--num-blocks`, `--tail-depth`, `--angle-scale`, `--sparsity`, and `--bandwidth` control the per-block diagonal tails.
+- `--num-blocks`, `--tail-depth`, `--angle-scale`, `--sparsity`, and `--bandwidth` control the per-block diagonal tails of the disjoint generator.
 - `--seed` seeds the random angles (a deterministic progression is generated when omitted).
 - Planner/baseline knobs (`--conv-factor`, `--twoq-factor`, `--max-ram-gb`,